 Each selected artist will have the option of camping on the beach where the waves are footsteps away, camping at Malaquite Campground, or RV/tent camping at the park's Volunteers-in-Parks (VIP) campground.
 Tents and RV's are NOT provided and must be supplied by the artist.
 For those artists who bring their own RV to Padre Island National Seashore, a campsite with free hookups can be provided for a period up to 3 months.
 Laundry facilities are also available on site.

 If the artist is local and not staying in the park, art supply reimbursement can be provided.
-Food, towels, and any personal amenities will need to be provided directly by the artist.
-The artist will also need to provide sleeping bags and pillows.
 Cell phone reception will be limited and there will be no internet available at the camping areas.
 However, there is free, public wifi at the Malaquite Visitor Center.
 Artists will have to arrange their own transportation to the park and provide all groceries and personal amenities.
 Applicants should be prepared for insects such as ticks and mosquitoes.

 Interviews and Social Media